cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 Since we use the seed as the decapsulation key, `Ndk = Nseed`.

-Given these constituent parts, we define the QSF hybrid KEM as follows:
+Given these constituent parts, we define the hybrid KEM as follows:

 ~~~
 def expandDecapsulationKey(seed):